bschalme/multi-authn/README.md

 ## Resources

+* The /login page design is based on [Bootstrap 5 Login Form with Social Login Buttons](https://bootstrapbrain.com/component/bootstrap-login-form-with-social-login-buttons/) from
+BootstrapBrain
 * Set a breakpoint at `org.springframework.security.oauth2.client.authentication.OAuth2AuthorizationCodeAuthenticationProvider#authenticate` to follow the exchange of an authorization code for an access token.
 Step through and step out of this method to its caller - `org.springframework.security.oauth2.client.authentication.OAuth2LoginAuthenticationProvider#authenticate` to see it setting an implementation of a fully authenticated Spring Security Authentication object.
 * [OAuth2 Social Login with Spring Boot Security](https://howtodoinjava.com/spring-security/oauth2-login-with-spring-boot-security/)